 The Centre for Health, Law and Society investigates institutional, material and technological aspects of the relationships between health, law and society.
 This includes understanding how law impacts upon ethical, social, political and economic issues at individual and population levels.
 The Centre’s research programs and impact activities are informed by a socio-legal perspective, or ‘law-in-context’ approach, to examining the different ways in which law intersects with health.
 Our members take a broad view of what is meant by law, which may include case law, legislation, the courts, guidance, manuals, procedures, record-keeping and regulation.

-The Centre’s research programs are focused on three main themes: end of life; gender, sexuality and reproduction; and health governance and rights.
+The Centre’s research programs are focused on four main themes: public health, policy and end of life; gender, reproduction and law; health, social justice and equity; and health governance and rights.
 Members of the Centre engage in research which critically examines how law influences the dynamics of patient-doctor relations and the provision of healthcare, definitions of health and ill-health, scientific and technological innovation in healthcare, constructions of healthcare norms, and the regulation of human bodies, gender identity and sexuality.

 Affiliate Membership (External)